Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

 ## Known Issues
 - The UI Gauge is affected by the Guilded Coast water for some reason.
 Purely cosmetic, only affects how the UI is rendered.
 - If someone can tell me how to implement a rope affected by gravity between two fixed objects (gun and the backpack), I'd like some help.
+- Odd issues could possibly require a restart or file validation.
+Please try that and contact me (Ethanol 10) for bugs with a log file.

 ## Credits
 - Concept, Icons, 2D Art, SFX, Voice talent: